Scaling limits of spatial compartment models for chemical reaction networks: Chemical reactions in a single compartment

-\begin{example}[Two time-scale kinetics in a single compartment] We present here an example of a second order reaction with two time-scales.
-In our example, two species $A$ and $B$ react and give species $C$.
-Importantly, $B$ is quickly transported into the system and degrades very fast.
-Precisely, we have the set of reactions
+\begin{example}[(Production from a fluctuating source)] We present here an example of a reaction network with two time scales with no conserved species on the fast time scale.
+In our example, two species $A$ and $B$ react and produce species~$C$.
+Source $B$ fluctuates as it is quickly transported into the system and degrades very fast.
+We have the set of reactions

 Here, the sum of the numbers of molecules $A$ and $C$ is constant (but both will turn out to be slow species), so we only need to consider the dynamics of the $A$ molecules.
 We denote molecules numbers by $x_A$ and $x_B$, respectively, set $\underline x = (x_A, x_B)$ and consider the reaction rates as given by mass action kinetics,